Skip to the main content.

 With Vestd, you can bake these clauses, a vesting schedule and other conditions into your agreements.

-Agile Partnerships are a simple and cost-effective way to bring the many benefits of founder vesting to your business.
+They're a simple and cost-effective way to bring the many benefits of founder vesting to your business.

 It enables you to set various conditions for co-founders, such as achieving milestones or staying with the company for an agreed-upon period.
-Think of it as a smart, fair way to ensure that all future gains are truly earned.

 We saw a phenomenal 500% growth in our co-founder prenups in 2023, showing how more founders proactively protect their ventures against co-founder issues.